ether-camp/ethereum-harmony/README.md

 # Ethereum Harmony

-System should have already installed: Oracle Java 8, Gradle, Bower
+System should have already installed: Oracle Java 8, Bower

 First `bower install`

-Then to run: `gradle bootRun`
+Then to run: `gradlew bootRun`